Would you like to learn Spanish in Ecuador? Are you worried about going to Ecuador because you don't speak a lick of Spanish?

 Don't worry.
 It's ok.
 We moved to Ecuador and we didn't know any Spanish.
 Oh wait...
 I lied.
 I did have 8th grade Spanish for a semester before we left.
 So I knew how to count, my colors and my ABCs.
 Not too helpful when you want to TALK to people.

-To learn Spanish in Ecuador seemed a daunting task but we took as another adventure.
+To learn Spanish in Ecuador seemed a daunting task but we looked at it as another adventure.
 It was a good workout for our brains and fun too (most of time)!

 We did just fine.
 My dad bought a nice little phrase book.
 He took it everywhere.
 People were so patient, so he would just pull it out and find what he needed to say.
 It was a great way to learn.